unboagable/software-engineering-roadmap/Computer Science Review/Notes/Data Structures/Linked Lists/Linked Lists.md

 ## Advantages

-* Linked lists are a dynamic data structure, allocating the needed memory while the program is running
+* linked lists are a dynamic data structure, allocating the needed memory while the program is running
-* Insertion and deletion node operations are easily implemented in a linked list
+* insertion and deletion node operations are easily implemented in a linked list
-* Linear data structures such as stacks and queues are easily executed with a linked list
+* linear data structures such as stacks and queues are easily executed with a linked list
-* They can reduce access time and may expand in real time without memory overhead
+* they can reduce access time and may expand in real time without memory overhead

 ## Disadvantages

-* They have a tendency to use more memory due to pointers requiring extra storage space
+* they have a tendency to use more memory due to pointers requiring extra storage space
-* Nodes in a linked list must be read in order from the beginning as linked lists are inherently sequential access
+* nodes in a linked list must be read in order from the beginning as linked lists are inherently sequential access
-* Nodes are stored incontiguously, greatly increasing the time required to access individual elements within the list
+* nodes are stored incontiguously, greatly increasing the time required to access individual elements within the list
-* Difficulties arise in linked lists when it comes to reverse traversing.
-For instance, singly linked lists are cumbersome to navigate backwards[1] and while doubly linked lists are somewhat easier to read, memory is wasted in allocating space for a back pointer
+* difficulties arise in linked lists when it comes to reverse traversing
+  * singly linked lists are cumbersome to navigate backwards[1] and while doubly linked lists are somewhat easier to read, memory is wasted in allocating space for a back pointer

 ## Uses

-* Stack
+* stack
-* Queue
+* queue
-* Memory Allocation
+* memory allocation

 ## Creating a Linked List